 I have a modest "atelier" at my home, with turning and milling facilities.
-No hardcore watchmaking machinery, but more than enough to satisfy the requirements of this venture.
+No Rose Engine's, but more than enough to satisfy the requirements of this venture.

 I became involved with eTimer in 2015 when a friend and former colleague in the UK asked me to help boost US sales which had never gained the traction this product deserved.
 Since 2016 I have been the primary manufacturer of our clip on microphone.